Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

 Note! the applicant must submit a feasible research plan which has been drawn up in cooperation with an supervisor from the University of Turku and a signed supervision and study plan.

-Note! funded positions can only be applied for in the autumn application round by filling in an electronic form in the University of Turku recruitment system (TalentAdore).
+Note: Funded positions can only be applied for in the autumn application round by completing an electronic application form in the University of Turku recruitment system (TalentAdore).

-• You are required to have an active right to study in the doctoral programme in Turku Doctoral Programme of Molecular Medicine at the University of Turku;
+You must already have an active right to study in the Turku Doctoral Programme of Molecular Medicine (TuDMM) at the University of Turku; or - Applying for the right to study:

-• You are planning to pursue or pursuing your first doctoral degree; You have not previously been granted a full-time four-year funding for pursuing a doctoral degree.
+- You have not previously been granted full‑time four-year funding for pursuing a doctoral degree.

-• Possible previous funding for pursuing a doctoral degree granted by University of Turku is taken into account when determining the length of the funding period.
+- Any earlier funding for doctoral studies granted by the University of Turku will be taken into account when determining the length of a possible new funding period.

-• The applicant must submit a feasible research plan which has been drawn up in cooperation with an experienced supervisor from the University of Turku.
+- You must submit a feasible research plan, prepared in cooperation with an experienced supervisor at the University of Turku.

-• The doctoral researcher's employment contract requires living in Finland and the place of work is Turku.
+- A doctoral researcher’s employment contract requires residence in Finland, and the place of work is Turku.

 Please read carefully the general application instructions of the Faculty of Medicine